ProjectLazarus/cc-observer-gitlab/README.md

 Watcher mode:<br>
-The observer defaults to async: false, removing the async variable or setting it to false will start the task in watcher mode.
+The observer defaults to async: false, removing the async variable or setting it to false will start the task in Watcher mode.
 ```
 {"jsonrpc": "2.0", "method": "addTask", "params": {
 	"key": "my-project", "meta": {